 Before & After Photos: Tropical home – Back Facade.
 The bamboo pattern continues across the back, giving it that island vibe.

 Before & After Photos: Lighthouse.
 Whoever heard of a lighthouse without a roof?
 To make the roof shown, fold the paper into a cone and staple it as needed to hold its shape.
 Glue a soup can lid to the bottom of the cone and paint it gray to match the lower portion of the building.
 Add twine along the edge and down the sides to resemble a standing seam metal roof.
 Tie several knots in a piece of twine and glue it to the peak of the roof.
 Tint the glass votive holder yellow using a highlighter, and line the inside with orange paper to suggest a brilliant light glowing from within the tower.

 Before & After Photos: Sailboat.
-This sailboat only needed a few minor adjustments.
-The faded horizontal stripes needed a fresh coat of paint, and the middle stripe was changed to orange.
-The opposite side of the sail was unfinished, so the stripes and shells were duplicated on the back.
-A cute little blue bird was glued to the top of the mast.
+This sailboat only needed minor adjustments.
+The faded white stripes needed a fresh coat of paint, and the middle stripe was changed to orange.
+Because the opposite side of the sail was unfinished, the stripes and shells were duplicated on the back.
+A cute little blue bird was glued on top of the mast.

 The Star of the Show: A Blue Ringed Octopus

 Before & After Photos: Octopus Closeup.
 It’s hard to believe the monochromatic octopus on the left is the same one on the right, but it is.
 It’s amazing what a difference a little paint can do.